SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/README.md

 ![](images/query4.png)

-Note: If you are stuck in the results view, type q and press Enter to quit view mode The setup described above works, but has drawbacks.
-•	Your HTTP operational analytics dashboard must go over each row every time it needs to generate a graph.
-For example, if your clients are interested in trends over the past year, your queries will aggregate every row for the past year from scratch.
-•	Your storage costs will grow proportionally with the ingest rate and the length of the queryable history.
-In practice, you may want to keep raw events for a shorter period of time (one month) and look at historical graphs over a longer time period (years).

 **Rollups**

 As your data scales we want to keep performance up.
 We will ensure our dashboard stays fast by regularly rolling up the raw data into an aggregate table.
 You can experiment with the aggregation duration.
-In this example we will use a per-minute aggregation table, but you could break data into 5, 15, or 60 minutes instead.
+Here we will use a per-minute aggregation table, but you could break data into 5, 15, or 60 minutes instead.

-To run this roll-up more easily, we're going to put it into a plpgsql function.
-In order to populate http_request_1min we’re going to periodically run an INSERT INTO SELECT.
-This is possible because the tables are co-located.
-The following function wraps the rollup query up for convenience.

-1. In the Psql console copy and paste the following to create the rollup_http_request function
+1. Open a **New Query** console and paste the following to create the rollup_http_request function.

 ```
 -- initialize to a time long ago